-Women make up more than 2,000 of the almost 30,000 people living with HIV in Australia.
+Women make up more than 10% of people living with HIV in Australia.
 While HIV affects everyone differently, women often face particular challenges.

 Women with HIV are diverse in terms of education, ethnicity, sexuality and where and how they choose to live their lives.
 There is no ‘typical’ woman with HIV because HIV is a virus that can infect anyone.